-The first cablegram to be received by n Harrison came at 8:30 this morn-4 It was from First Assistant Sectary Jackson, of the American emasy at Berlin.
-Mr. Jackson received appointment to this place from ".
-Harrison during the latter's inency of the White House.
-He is w the acting American charge d'afare at Berlin.
-The message was an state where it was organized, and unless it was a bona fide corporation of that State.
+the first cablegram to be received by Harrison came at 8:39 this morn-" It was from First Assistant Secary Jackson, of the American emay at Berlin.
+Mr. Jackson received appointment to this place from an Harrison during the latter's inancy of the White House.
+He is are the acting American charge d'afless it was a bona fide corporation of that State.
 "He remarked that many of the great trust combinations organized under the laws of New Jersey transacted no business in that State, and were not intended to transact any business there.
-Of the the things that come to my memory,'
+Of the general conservation these are the things that come to my memory."
 STATE OFFICERS MEET.

-The state officers met this forenoon at the house with W. H. H. Miller and Daniel M. Ransdell, representing the Harrison family, and arranged for the fureral of Gen. Harrison.
-The general plan agreed on was for the body to lie in state at the state house Saturday, and for the funeral services, conducted by the Rev. M. L. Haines, who had been the general's pastor for years, to be held in the First Presbyterian church Sunday afternoon at 2 o'clock.
-Gov, Durbin and his secretary, Mr. Wilson, were among the first to call at the Harrison home last night to extend sympathy to the family.
-The governor asked that the body lie In the state house for a time so that all who wish to view the dead statesman may do so, and the request was grant-ed.
-The body will be burled at Crown ed.
+The state officers met this forenoon at the house with W. H. H. Miller and Daniel M. Ransdell, representing the Harrison family, and arranged for the funeral of Gen, Harrison.
+The general plan agreed on was for the body to lie in state at the state house Saturday, and for the funeral services, conducted by the Rev. M. L. Haines, who had been the general's pastor for years, to held in the First Presbyterian church Sunday afternoon at 2 o'clock.
+Gov. Durbin and his secretary, Mr. Wilson, were among the first to call at the Harrison home last night to extend sympathy to the family, The governor asked that the body lie The governor asked that the body he in the state house for a time so that all who wish to view the dead statesman may do so, and the request was grant-ed.
+The body will be buried at Crown ed.
 The body will be Hill in the family lot.

-At the meeting of state officers it was decided, on Mrs. Harrison's re-quest, that there should not be military diaplay. display on Sunday.
-On Saturday the military organiza-tions will take part in the ceremonies.

-tions will take part in the ceremonies.
-Transportation officers of the rail-roads anticipate the greatest crowds of people here Saturday and Sunday that ever visited Indianapolis, especial-ly if President McKinley and Former President Claveland come President Cleveland come,
+At the meeting of state officers it was decided, on Mrs. Harrison's re-quest, that there should not be military display on Sunday.
+On Saturday the military organizations will take part in the ceremonies.
+Transportation officers of the railroads anticipate the greatest crowds of people here Saturday and Sunday that ever visited Indianapolis, especially if President McKinley and Former President Cleveland come,